Dance

 Year 9 Curriculum

-In Year 9, students may select Dance as a subject option with 2 lessons a week throughout the year.
-Students will recap, rehearse and refine Year 7 and 8 material as well as starting to explore elements of the GCSE Dance specification.
+In Year 9 students may select Dance as a subject option with 2 lessons a week throughout the year.
+Students will recap, rehearse and refine Year 7 and 8 material through Choreography, Performance and Appreciation, as well as starting to explore elements of the GCSE Dance specification.

 Appreciation will be explored both practically and theoretically allowing students to independently analyse and evaluate work.
-Students will participate in workshops to develop their technical skills to become more rounded dancers in styles such as contemporary, samba, capoeira, ballet and more.
+Students will participate in workshops to develop their technical skills to become more rounded dancers in a variety of styles.
 Students will have opportunities to participate in internal and external projects to gain a better understanding of dance elements and pathways.
 Throughout the year, there will be a focus on responding to varied and challenging types of stimuli and exploring different choreographic approaches and processes.

 The following units of work are explored: